Wells Gray Education and Research Centre TRU Faculty of Science

 The centre has developed a network of survey trails and sampling sites for teaching the classification of ecosystems and the habitat requirements of wildlife.
 From old growth forests to pioneer communities, it's all within a few minutes of the centre's doorstep.

-Annually, close to 1,200 user-days are logged at the centre, much of them by TRU's own faculty and students.
-For instance, in early summer students and instructors are in residence at the centre to participate in the course Field Methods in Terrestrial Ecology.
+Annually, close to 1,200 user days are logged at the centre, much of them by TRU’s faculty and students.
+In early summers, students and instructors are in residence at the centre to participate in the course: Field Methods in Terrestrial Ecology.
 Throughout the fall and winter semesters, the centre is also used by botany, forest ecology, and wildlife biology courses for weekend field trips.

 Numerous researchers from TRU and other universities in the western provinces have also made use of the facilities to study the diverse pristine habitats nearby.